-We use industry leading predictive RF software to plan out your Wi-Fi system.
+We use industry leading predictive RF software to plan out your WiFi network.
 We find it’s accurate within 5-10% of the real world.

 In some cases, a customer’s environment is so complex it requires us to perform a wireless site survey, but for most cases, a predictive RF design will be adequate.